 Proxy settings are set at the collection level and if enabled, inherit libraries' institution settings.
 Select the collection-level setting that fits your and other libraries' needs.
 For example, make sure it is disabled if the titles in the collection are open access and can be accessed by off-campus users without the need for authentication.

 When you create a collection, you have the option in the Linking accordion to have links built based on information you may have entered in OCLC Service Configuration about your web-based catalog or Online Public Access Catalog (OPAC).
 Libraries sometimes use this setting for collections of print serials.
 It is only available in local collections.

 The OPAC Linking setting is not available in global collections.
 When you promote your collection, make sure "Manual," the default setting is selected.
 Once the collection becomes a global collection, the setting will no longer be available.
 If "From WorldCat Registry" was selected, libraries that select the global collection will be unable to change how links are built.
-If this should happen by mistake, OCLC can help.
+If this should happen by mistake, contact OCLC Support.